Saltaire: Saltaire today

 In December 2001, Saltaire was designated a World Heritage Site by UNESCO.
 This means that the government has a duty to protect the site.
 The buildings belonging to the model village are individually listed, with the highest level of protection given to the Congregational church (since 1972 Saltaire United Reformed Church) which is listed grade I. The village has survived remarkably complete, but further protection is needed as the village is blighted by traffic through the Aire Valley, an important east-west route.
 A bypass is proposed to relieve traffic pressure.
 Roberts Park, on the north side of the river, suffered from neglect and vandalism but has been restored by Bradford Council.
 In July 2014 it was announced that planning officers had compiled a list of replacement front doors that were deemed to be "not in keeping with the buildings' historic status."

 Saltaire is a conservation area.
 Victoria Hall (originally the Saltaire Institute) is used for meetings, community events and concerts, and houses a Wurlitzer theatre pipe organ.
 The village is served by Saltaire railway station.

-The Saltaire Festival, which first took place in 2003 to celebrate the 150th anniversary of the foundation of Saltaire, is held every year over eleven days in September.
+The Saltaire Festival, which first took place in 2003 to celebrate the 150th anniversary of the foundation of Saltaire, is held every year over 11 days in September.
 The Saltaire Arts Trail is a visual arts festival that takes place each May.
 Its public events include art exhibitions, children's activities, a Makers Fair, and Open Houses where residents open their homes which become temporary art galleries.

-Politically, Saltaire is part of the Shipley electoral ward of the City of Bradford, of the Saltaire and Hirstwood ward of Shipley Town Council, and part of the parliamentary constituency of Shipley, currently represented by Philip Davies of the Conservatives.
+Politically, Saltaire is part of the Shipley electoral ward of the City of Bradford, of the Saltaire and Hirstwood ward of Shipley Town Council, and part of the parliamentary constituency of Shipley, currently represented by Anna Dixon of the Labour Party.
 From 1999 to 2005, parliamentarians from three chambers, Chris Leslie MP in the House of Commons, Lord Wallace of Saltaire in the House of Lords and Richard Corbett MEP in the European Parliament, all lived in Saltaire.

 Proposed bypass

 Saltaire is surrounded by a buffer zone established to protect the context of the World Heritage Site.
 Concerns have been raised over plans announced by Bradford Council and Action Airedale to site a bypass through the buffer zone to either side of the World Heritage Site and to tunnel beneath the village.
 Within sight of the mill, the tunnel would follow the line of the railway and exit behind the United Reformed Church.
 As it would pass alongside the Leeds and Liverpool Canal, it could impact on this Conservation Area.
 The route would impact on an ancient semi-natural woodland and the Woodland Garden of Remembrance at Nab Wood Cemetery.

+No progress on a bypass for Saltaire has been made as it has been described as "financially unviable".
+Instead Bradford Council are focussing on the Shipley Eastern Relief Road, which will feed traffic into Bradford along the existing Canal Road Corridor.